AnshDarji/MY-MERN-JOURNEY/README.md

 # MY-MERN-JOURNEY
-I will sharing my work that I practice and implement until I finish learning the implementation of MERN stack developement .
+I will be sharing my work that I practice and implement until I finish learning the implementation of MERN stack developement .